 (5) Boynton Vista Trail, very short (0.5 miles each way to the vista), meanders to the base of Boynton Spire.
-For some, this location is also a popular vortex spot, or a place in nature where the earth swirls with energy drawing everything to its center.
-Some do meditation here, and place rocks to their foreheads to feel the energy.
-There is one man in particular who plays a flute and, if you are lucky, gives out heart-shaped red rocks.
+For some, this location is also a popular vortex spot or a place in nature where the earth swirls with energy drawing everything to its center.
+Some do meditation here and place rocks to their foreheads to feel the energy.
+There is one man in particular who plays the flute and, if you are lucky, gives out heart-shaped red rocks.
 It turns out, we were among the lucky few, and we each received a special rock to take home.
 (I still use mine as a paperweight.)

-Other favorite memories included visiting the copper mining town of Jerome; experiencing the stunning magnitude of the Grand Canyon National Park; visiting Montezuma’s Castle National Monument (where the kids participated in the Junior Ranger program); and dinner out at Elote Cafe.
+Other favorite memories included visiting the copper mining town of Jerome, experiencing the stunning magnitude of the Grand Canyon National Park, visiting Montezuma’s Castle National Monument (where the kids participated in the Junior Ranger program), and dinner out at Elote Cafe.

 There is so much to see and do in Arizona, and we can’t wait to return.
 We already have a few ideas for our next trip, including visiting the Desert Botanical Garden in Phoenix, experiencing the Lowell Observatory in Flagstaff, and hiking Horseshoe Bend.
 I’d welcome ideas for hikes and excursions for our next trip.

 Copyright © 2020 Tournesol Adventures.
 All rights reserved.